 What is special consideration?

 Special consideration can adjust your rank.
-This means you can be offered a place in a course at Deakin, with a lower rank than would usually be required.
-You’ve got nothing to lose by applying, and it can make all the difference when trying to secure a place in your dream course.
+This means you can be offered a place in a course at Deakin with a lower rank than would usually be required.
+You’ve got nothing to lose by applying, and your potential ranking adjustment could be the difference between receiving an offer and missing out.

 Types of special consideration